Bael (Wood Apple) Fruit: Benefits, Uses, Nutrition, and Side Effects

 Which vitamin is present in Bael?

-Bael fruit is rich in Vitamin C, essential for boosting the immune system and maintaining healthy skin.
-It also contains small amounts of other vitamins, including Vitamin A and several B vitamins.
+Bael is rich in Vitamin C, with smaller amounts of Vitamin A and B-complex vitamins.

 Is Bael suitable for gas?